opencog/atomspace/opencog/atoms/pattern/README.md

 variables.
 So, e.g. $var0 is 'grounded' by "pottery".

-Next, a grounded copy of the implicand is then created; that is, the following hypergraph is created and added to the atomspace:
+Next, a grounded copy of the implicand is then created; that is, the following hypergraph is created and added to the AtomSpace:

    EvaluationLink
       PredicateNode "make_from"